 Non-skip person.
-A non-skip person is any transferee who is not a skip person.
+A non-skip person is any transferee who is not a skip grandparent and the decedent from the number of generations between the grandparent and the beneficiary.

 Determining the generation of a transferee.
 Generally, a generation is determined along family lines as follows.